MisModding/MisModding-101/README.md

 ## MisModding-101
 A Miscreated Modding guide for beginners.
 *Created by the Miscreated Modding community and put together by 4iY*

+Consider joining the **UnOfficial MisModding Discord** server by this link: https://discord.gg/ttdzgzp .
+It is the best place to ask modding-related questions and request assistance on similar matters.
+Please take a look at this guide before asking questions, particularly if you are running into issues uploading / packing files.

 ## Introduction
 So, you’ve seen all these fancy mods on the Steam Workshop and want to do the same (or at least come close to them)?
 You have come to the very right place then – this guide will teach you in detail how to create mods.
 It’s divided into sections for your convenience.

 ## Sections
 - Initial set-up
 - Mod flow, uploading to Steam + Examples
-- Extras (manual mod upload)
+- Extras (manual mod upload, reference links)

 ## Initial Set-up
 Making mods takes some initial set-up steps to be done.
 I recommend creating an empty folder somewhere (preferably on a drive that has a bit of free space) where the modding files will be put in.
 Now let’s dive straight into it.